Angello-1901/Cyber-Home-Lab/README.md

 * **Kali Linux —** Attacker machine on isolated attacker VLAN

+* **Security Software -** Applicable to all endpoints within the LAN Network:
+  - Installation and configuration of Suricata (IDS/IPS) on pfSense using open Emerging Threats Open (ET Open) ruleset
-* **Security Software -** Installation of Sismon on endpoints for advanced log analysis
+  - Installation and configuration of Sismon on endpoints for advanced log analysis (Windows Server 2022 and Windows 10)
- - hi
+  - Installation and configuration of Splunk UF for log forwarding to Splunk SIEM (hosted in Ubuntu Linux)
+  - Enabling NTP for time synchorization on all endpoints for log tracking accuracy

 ## Planned next steps:
-* Sysmon (host EDR telemetry), Wireshark, Snort/Suricata, and controlled attacks from Kali to exercise detections
+* Wireshark, Snort/Suricata, and controlled attacks from Kali to exercise detections

 ## Table of Contents